Electricite de France SA’s trading unit is looking at a “long list” of natural gas production assets in the U.S. as prices rebound from a 10-year low.

 Gas prices will almost double to about $5 per million British thermal units as the lower 48 states begin to ship liquefied natural gas to Europe and Asia, making some currently unprofitable operations more attractive, he said.
 “Marginal- production” areas may be in the Hainesville Shale straddling Louisiana and Texas, he said.

 Chesapeake Energy Corp.
-(CHK), the second-largest U.S. gas producer, plans to sell $14 billion of assets after prices for the fuel dropped to a 10-year low and it lost a third of its market value this year.
+(CHK:US), the second-largest U.S. gas producer, plans to sell $14 billion of assets after prices for the fuel dropped to a 10-year low and it lost a third of its market value this year.
 Month-ahead gas dropped to $1.902 per million British thermal units on the New York Mercantile Exchange on April 19 and was at $2.51 today.

 There are companies that believe their assets are undervalued and are reluctant to sell, Lewis said.